-Default Mode: Can be set to "FAST / ECO / ECO+ / MEM" (MEM stands for memory, i.e. last set mode before zoppi reset ECO/ECO+ Sets the number of phases for ECO & ECO+ charge modes (only available on 3 phase zappi) Other Time & Date Time: Sets the current time in 24-hour format Settings Date: Sets the date in Format (see below) Format: Sets the format of the date Auto DST: Automatic Daylight-Saving Time adjustment Zone: Sets the time zone Update from Cloud: Sets the time automatically providing a hub is connected.
-If set to "ON" the time and date cannot be adjusted manually Note: From v3.033 firmware, this setting will automatically be turned on if the zoppl is paired with a hub Display & Sound Language Sets the Language for the main screen and menus Icons Generation: Generation icon can be set to sun or wind Monitoring: If there is no generation on-site, then generation monitoring can be switched off and the icon will not be shown on the main screen.
-Backlight Sets the duration that the display backlight remains on after a button press Contrast Sets the display contrast Set Buzze er Switches the buzzer ON or OFF for button presses and mode changes RGB LED TEST Test function to customize LED on front cover Brightness Sets the brightness of the LED Colours Customize your own LED colours Lock Function EV plugge ed: Lock is active only when EV is plugged in EV unplugged: Lock is active only when EV is unplugged Timeout: Length of time for the lock to reactivate after unlocking Lock Code: The lock code can be changed here (Default is 44444) Auto Hide: Hide the main screen when zappi is locked Charge: Allows charge sessions without unlocking zappi with the pin code Test: Test the lock solenoid when NO cable inserted Advanced Advanced menu and settings (passcode protected) Default passcode: 0000
+Charge Settings ECO+ Settings Min Green Level: ECO+ charge mode settings Start/Stop Delay: Plug-in Charge Allows zappi to force a charge session the first time the EV is plugged in.
+Required by some EV's if main charge does not start immediately.
+Manual Boost Manual Boost settings.
+See Manual Boost page 15.
+Smart Boost Smart Boost settings.
+See Smart Boost page 15.
+Boost Timer Programmable boost times.
+See Boost Timer page 18.
+Preconditioning Configure how zappi respond if the EV starts preconditioning once the previous charge is complete.
+See Preconditioning Page 32.
+Default Mode: Can be set to "FAST / ECO / ECO+ / MEM" (MEM stands for memory, i.e. last set mode before zappi reset ECO/ECO+ Sets the number of phases for ECO & ECO+ charge modes (only available on 3 phase zoppi) Other Time & Date Time: Sets the current time in 24-hour format Settings Date: Sets the date in Format (see below) Format: Sets the format of the date Auto DST: Automatic Daylight-Saving Time adjustment

+Zone: Sets the time zone Update from Cloud: Sets the time automatically.
+If set to "ON" the time and date cannot be adjusted manually Display & Language Sets the Language for the main screen and menus Sound lcons Generation: Generation icon can be set to sun or wind Monitoring: If there is no generation on-site, then generation monitoring can be switched off and the icon will not be shown on the main screen.
+Backlight Sets the duration that the display backlight remains on after a button press Contrast Sets the display contrast Set Buzzer Switches the buzzer ON or OFF for button presses and mode changes RGB LED TEST Test function to customize LED on front cover Brightness Sets the brightness of the LED Colours Customize your own LED colours Lock Function EV plugged: Lock is active only when EV is plugged in EV unplugged: Lock is active only when EV is unplugged Timeout: Length of time for the lock to reactivate after unlocking Lock Code: The lock code can be changed here (Default is 44444) Auto Hide: Hide the main screen when zappi is locked Charge: Allows charge sessions without unlocking zappi with the pin code Test: Test the lock solenoid when NO cable inserted Advanced Advanced menu and settings (passcode protected) Default passcode: 0000